Achieving efficient near-ultraviolet HLCT emitters via isomer engineering

 Abstract

 High-efficiency organic emitters that meet the increasing demand of BT.
 2020 for vivid color reproduction are of significant importance for organic light-emitting diodes (OLEDs).
-In this work, we prepare a series of donor (D)-acceptor (A) type near-ultraviolet (NUV) emitters 27-TPhCNCZ, 27-PTPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ, based on benzonitrile, phenyl, and carbazole groups.
-In toluene solution, 27-TPhCNCZ, 27-PTPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ exhibit main emission peak at 374, 389, 384, and 390 nm in NUV region with high PLQYs over 82%.
-By varying substitution site on carbazole (2,7/3,6-position), the dihedral angles (θ1/θ3) between carbazole and neighboring phenyl units, and θ2 between carbazole and benzonitrile are accordingly modulated.
-Among them, 27-PTPhCNCZ exhibits a LE-dominant hybridized local and charge transfer (HLCT) characteristics compared to the CT-dominant excited states in 27-TPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ.
-The device based on 27-PTPhCNCZ realizes the best device performance with an electroluminescent peak at 408 nm, the maximum external quantum efficiency of 7.48%, and CIE coordinates of (0.17, 0.04), matching well with the BT.2020 standard.
-This work provides a reliable guidance for the development of high-efficiency NUV emitter.
+In this work, we prepare a series of donor (D)–acceptor (A) type near-ultraviolet (NUV) emitters, 27-TPhCNCZ, 27-PTPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ, based on benzonitrile, phenyl, and carbazole groups.
+In toluene solution, 27-TPhCNCZ, 27-PTPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ exhibit main emission peaks at 374, 389, 384, and 390 nm in the NUV region with high PLQYs over 82%.
+By varying the substitution site on carbazole (2,7/3,6-positions), the dihedral angles (θ1/θ3) between carbazole and neighboring phenyl units and θ2 between carbazole and benzonitrile are accordingly modulated.
+Among them, 27-PTPhCNCZ exhibits LE-dominant hybridized local and charge transfer (HLCT) characteristics compared to the CT-dominant excited states in 27-TPhCNCZ, 36-TPhCNCZ, and 36-PTPhCNCZ.
+The device based on 27-PTPhCNCZ realizes the best device performance with an electroluminescence peak at 408 nm, a maximum external quantum efficiency of 7.48%, and CIE coordinates of (0.17, 0.04), matching well with the BT.2020 standard.
+This work provides reliable guidance for the development of high-efficiency NUV emitters.

 Supplementary files